Australian Tapestry Workshop: The building

 The Australian Tapestry Workshop building in South Melbourne, Victoria was constructed in 1885 by architect Thomas James Crouch of Crouch and Wilson, and updated by Peter Carmichael in 1976 and Peter Williams in 1999.
 It is a fine example of a Victorian Free Gothic style building and is included in the now defunct Register of the National Estate.
 The building originally served as drapery establishment Harcourt and Parry Emporium and the Patross Knitting Mills, the title of which is still painted on the façade.

 Significant projects

 In 1988 the Australian Tapestry Workshop worked with Arthur Boyd to create a 9.18 x 19.9 m tapestry for the Reception Hall of Parliament House in Canberra.
 It is currently the second largest tapestry in the world.

-Some other notable collaborations between artists and the Australian Tapestry Workshop include the translation of works by John Coburn, Jon Cattapan, and John Olsen into tapestry.
+Some other notable collaborations between artists and the Australian Tapestry Workshop include the translation of works by John Coburn, Jon Cattapan, Juan Davila, Ben McKeown and John Olsen into tapestry.